jblau18/a130/pages/policy.md

   b) Developing other aids as necessary to assist the public in locating agency information including catalogs and directories, site maps, search functions, and other means.

+c) Identifying plans for disseminating information that is collected in accordance with the OMB information collection clearance process, and providing explanation for information that is not publicly disseminated.

 4) Agencies shall ensure that the public can appropriately use disseminated information by:

   a) Publishing information online in a machine-readable open format that can be retrieved, downloaded, indexed, and searched by commonly used web search applications and is public, accessible, described, reusable, complete, and timely.
 This includes providing such information in a format(s) accessible to employees and members of the public with disabilities.<sup id="fnr13"><a href="#fn13">13</a></sup>